Extracting Dual Analytic Geometries of Linear Transformations to Achieve Efficient Computation: Numerical Simulations

-In Table~\ref{table:sinkx2}, we report the evalutation of facorization and kernel application under both butterfly and eGHWT.
-For both factorization approaches, our geometry-adaptive method achieves compression performance on the reorganized matrix that is comparable to that of the matrix organized by the natural order and significantly outperforms the compression applied to the unprocessed, randomly permuted matrix.
-For small values of \( N \), the memory usage of the compressed representations may initially exceed that of the original matrix memory due to the storage of hierarchical tree structures and index information in sparse formats.
-However, as \( N \) increases, both factorizations yield compressed forms with lower memory usage than the full kernel matrix.
-The butterfly factorization, originally developed for oscillatory kernels, achieves high-precision approximation while maintaining both memory usage and kernel application complexity on the order of \( O(N \log N) \).
-The eGHWT factorization is based on constructing localized, data-adaptive wavelet-like basis functions over learned hierarchical trees, capturing smooth or structured patterns with reduced complexity. eGHWT supports fast kernel application and, based on empirical curve fitting at fixed precision, achieves memory usage scaling approximately as \( O(N^{1.5}) \).
+\textit{Kernel Factorization.} Algorithm~\ref{alg:compression} is applied to three versions of the matrix: the randomly permuted matrix, the reorganized matrix by our proposed method, and the matrix using the natural order of $k$ and $x_i$.
+For the \texttt{\texttt{Butterfly}} factorization, we initiate the skeletonization process at the finest level \( \ell \) of the tree \( T_X \) such that the maximum number of columns per block satisfies \( \max_k |V_k^\ell| \leq 128 \).
+The precision of each interpolative decomposition is fixed at \( \varepsilon = 10^{-11} \).
+For the factorization by \texttt{eGHWT}, we fix \(\varepsilon = 5 \times 10^{-2} \).
+This difference in accuracy selection is because of the fact that \texttt{eGHWT} is constructed from simple piecewise-constant $\pm 1$ basis functions, which are not optimally suited for representing highly oscillatory kernels.
+Nevertheless, as we demonstrate in the following results, the matrix reorganization induced by our method still leads to a significant improvement in memory efficiency for \texttt{eGHWT}.
+In Table~\ref{table:sinkx2}, we report the evaluation of facorization and kernel application under both \texttt{\texttt{Butterfly}} and \texttt{eGHWT}.
+For both factorization approaches, our proposed method achieves better memory efficiency on the reorganized matrix that is comparable to that of the matrix organized by the natural order ($i = 1,\ldots, N$ and $k = 1,\ldots,N$) and significantly outperforms the compression applied to the randomly permuted matrix.
+The \texttt{\texttt{Butterfly}} factorization, originally developed for oscillatory kernels, achieves high-precision approximation while maintaining both memory usage and kernel application complexity on the order of \( \mathcal{O}(N \log N) \).
+The \texttt{eGHWT} factorization is based on constructing localized, data-adaptive wavelet-like basis functions over learned hierarchical trees, capturing smooth or structured patterns with reduced complexity.
+The \texttt{Butterfly} representation supports faster kernel application compared with direct multiplication, with preparation time scaling as $\mathcal{O}(N \log N)$.
+The \texttt{eGHWT} representation, while exhibiting a similar $\mathcal{O}(N \log N)$ scaling, is currently slower than direct multiplication in absolute terms due to our single-threaded implementation of the eGHWT transform.
+Developing an optimized fast eGHWT transform remains a direction for future work.